 The convenience of frozen blueberries allows you to enjoy the antioxidant-rich fruit any time of year.
 Frozen berries are less likely to spoil and are often less expensive than fresh.

 Video of the Day

 If you're seeking to reduce your calorie intake, decrease your serving size of cereal in the morning and fill the rest of your bowl with unsweetened frozen blueberries, or top whole wheat pancakes or plain yogurt with thawed frozen blueberries instead of syrup or honey.

-One cup of unsweetened frozen blueberries, weighing 155 g, provides more than 30 percent of the recommended dietary allowance for vitamin K, essential to blood clotting.
+One cup of unsweetened frozen blueberries, weighing 155 grams, provides more than 30 percent of the recommended dietary allowance for vitamin K, essential to blood clotting.
 This serving also offers 6 percent of the RDA for vitamin C, 5 percent for vitamin B6 and 11 percent for the trace mineral manganese.

-Sweetened frozen blueberries contain up to 11 g of added sugar per 155 g – almost 4 tsp.
+Sweetened frozen blueberries contain up to 11 grams of added sugar per 155 grams — almost 4 teaspoons.
 The American Heart Association advises keeping daily added sugar intake to less than 6 tsp. per day for women and 9 tsp. per day for men.

 Blueberries are listed as one of the “Dirty Dozen” by the Environmental Working Group, or EWG.
 These 12 fruits and vegetables tend to show the highest pesticide residues.
 The EWG recommends that you purchase organic versions to reduce your pesticide consumption by 80 percent.

 Frozen blueberries have less than half of the insecticides present on fresh berries, reports Dr. Walter Crinnion on "The Huffington Post."
 If pesticides are still a concern for you, consider purchasing organic frozen blueberries.